-- The MSU DI will prepare graduates who are competent entry–level dietitian nutritionists.
+- Graduates are employed as competent entry-level registered dietitian nutritionists.

 MSU DI Objectives

-- Based on graduate surveys conducted 3 months post-graduation, 100% of interns will self-rate a competent level of "3-effective" or "4-outstanding" for overall preparation for entry-level dietitian nutritionist (based on 4 point scale).
+- Based on graduate surveys conducted 3 months post-graduation, 100% of interns will self-rate a competent level of "3-adequate" or "4-more than adequate" for overall preparation for entry-level dietitian nutritionist (based on 4 point scale).

-- At least 80% or more of employers will respond "3-good" or "4-excellent" that the internship adequately prepared graduates for professional practice.
+- At least 80% of employers will respond "3-good" or "4-excellent" that the internship adequately prepared graduates for entry-level practice.